gartwork/crm2/Home.md

-Welcome to the PhoneGap App Desktop wiki!
+Welcome to the PhoneGap Desktop wiki!